Nick Orr

-Nick Orr (born October 6, 1995) is an American football safety who is currently a free agent.
+Nick Orr (born October 6, 1995) is an American former football safety.
 He was signed by the Chicago Bears as an undrafted free agent in 2018.
 He played college football at TCU.

 Early life

 Orr grew up in DeSoto, Texas in very athletic family.
 His father, Terry Orr, played eight seasons in the NFL and won two Super Bowl rings with the Washington Redskins.
 His eldest brother, Terrance, played football at Texas State.
 Zach Orr, another older brother, played at North Texas before spending three seasons with the Baltimore Ravens.
-Nick's younger brother, Chris, played at Wisconsin and signed as an undrafted free agent with the Carolina Panthers on April, 26, 2020.
+Nick's younger brother, Chris, played at Wisconsin and signed as an undrafted free agent with the Carolina Panthers on April 26, 2020.

 At DeSoto High School, Orr was a four-year starter for the Eagles who was named Honorable Mention All-State his junior and senior seasons.
 He verbally committed to play at TCU in the summer before his senior season, and signed his national letter of intent with the Horned Frogs on February 5, 2014.